kevindoorhomes/doorway/listing-agent/process-guide/negotiation.md

 ![](/assets/offer tab.png)

-Fill out all critical details and the net sheet.
+Fill out all critical details and attach offer documents.
+For more detail information about where this information comes from, see our contract break down.

 &lt;Screen grabs&gt;

-Use the Door [Affiliated Business Agreement](https://docs.google.com/document/d/1b_ySv2TqJA-FsmGTyHMCeRXycOiOm0qDGS8pcuXWHrI/edit?usp=sharing) to get an estimate for the title fees.
+Use the Door [Affiliated Business Agreement](https://docs.google.com/document/d/1b_ySv2TqJA-FsmGTyHMCeRXycOiOm0qDGS8pcuXWHrI/edit?usp=sharing) to help you estimate the title fees.

 Use the Realist Tax application from [NTREIS ](https://idp.ntreis.safemls.net/idp/Authn/UserPassword)to estimate taxes and their loan payment.
 This [amortization calculator](http://www.amortization-calc.com/) is a huge help with that!